pmndrs/react-three-fiber/readme.md

 `fov: 75, near: 0.1, far: 1000, position.z: 5`

-Or a default *orthographic canera* if Canvas.orthographic is true:
+Or a default *orthographic camera* if Canvas.orthographic is true:

 `near: 0.1, far: 1000, position.z: 10`